openhab/openhab.github.io/features/supported-platforms.md

 openHAB has been tested and known to run on the following embedded platforms: [Raspberry Pi](http://www.raspberrypi.org/) , [BeagleBone Black](http://www.beaglebone.org/) , [UDOO](http://www.udoo.org/) , [Cubietruck](http://cubieboard.org/) .

+openHAB has also been tested and known to run on the following NAS platforms: [Synology Diskstation](http://www.synology.com/) and [QNAP](http://www.qnap.com/) .

 ## Windows x64